asthabhatiwara/Cartoonify-Image-with-OpenCV/README.md

   ## Image Filtering
      a)Implementation of bilateral filter for edge preserving and noise reduction- Similarly to the Gaussian, bilateral filter replaces each pixel value with a weighted average of nearby pixel values.
       However, the difference between these two filters is that a bilateral filter takes into account the variation of pixel intensities in order to preserve edges.
       The idea is that two nearby pixels that occupy nearby spatial locations also must have some similarity in the intensity levels.

  ## Creating a Cartoon effect
-    a)Masking edged image with our colored image by using bitwise_and operation.
+   Masking edged image with our colored image by using bitwise_and operation.